nlo88/ease/frontend/at-ease/README.md

+# at-ease
+This application is a community wellness app.
+It provides safe space to share your emotions, wisdom and love in hopes to help heal, reduce stress and anxiety in your community.
+With the help of useful meditation, breathing exercises the user can reference back to when they are having those internal struggles.

+LOGO Meaning:

 Lotus Flower
 The elegant Lotus is revered in many cultures and in different parts of the world; as per Buddhism, the elegant flower is believed to be a symbol of inner peace and detachment from the material world and other material desires.
 It is also regarded as a traditional sign of enlightenment.